eocello10/shopping-cart-project/README.md

 print (matching_product)

 print("Selected Product: " + matching_product["name"] + " " + str(matching_product ["price"]))
+- At a certain point you will need to remove this as we do not want to print out the select product each time.
+Rather we need to see this as part of the receipt

+-Thus, we can move our loop to the display section of our code and create a for Selected_ID in selected_ids: the nthe loop
+    -Create a loop to allow for multiple product IDs to be entered.
+Must create a break which allows for the loop to end.
+In our case, use an if statement that if selected_ID = "Done":

 - This concantenantion allows us to combine Text with name of product and with the price of product.
 Hint: Be careful as have to ensure all of these are same data type (i.e. string)

-Create a loop to allow for multiple product IDs to be entered.
-Must create a break which allows for the loop to end.
-In our case, use an if statement that if selected_ID = "Done":

 - You need to keep running total within loop  - To do this define variable (i.e. total_price) above loop and within loo.
 After we find matching product we can accumulate value of total price and keep adding product price to total until user selects done